-The first step in the process of assessing goodwill impairment is to compare the fair value of the reporting unit with the unit's carrying amount, including goodwill.
-If this test indicates that the fair value is less than the carrying value, then step two requires goodwill impairments to be measured on the basis of the fair value of the reporting unit relative to the reporting unit's carrying amount.
+Ciena tests goodwill impairment by comparing the fair value of the reporting unit with the unit's carrying amount, including goodwill.
+If this test indicates that the fair value is less than the carrying value, then an impairment loss is recognized limited to the total amount of goodwill allocated to that reporting unit.
 A non-cash goodwill impairment charge would have the effect of decreasing earnings or increasing losses in such period.
 If Ciena is required to take a substantial impairment charge, its operating results would be materially adversely affected in such period.